 Safe Use of Measuring Tapes

-A safety talk about preventing recoil injuries and obtaining accurate measurements with tape measures.
+A safety talk on preventing hand and eye injuries while using tape measures.

 Scan to open or share